instalar-git-en-raspberry-pi

 How to Install and Use Git on Raspberry Pi

-In this entry, we will explore how to install and configure Git on a Raspberry Pi.
+In this post, we will explore how to install and configure Git on a Raspberry Pi.
 Git is a distributed version control system widely used in software development to manage source code, track changes, and collaborate with other developers.

 What is Git